Jonathan Grayer

-Jonathan Grayer is the Founder and CEO of Imagine Learning, a leading digital education technology company focused on developing digital curriculum and tools for pre-K–12 students.
+Jonathan Grayer is the founder and CEO of Imagine Learning, an education company that provides curriculum and learning solutions to more than 18 million students annually in over half of U.S. school districts.
+Under Grayer’s leadership, the company has grown into one of the nation’s largest providers of curriculum, assessment, intervention, courseware, and instructional services for pre-K–12 schools.
 Grayer founded the company in January 2010 as a partnership with Kohlberg Kravis Roberts (KKR).
 In January 2018, the company announced a new strategic partnership with Silver Lake Partners.
-Grayer previously served as the Chairman and CEO of Kaplan, Inc., a global education company and test prep provider that has been owned by Graham Holdings Company (formerly the Washington Post Company) since 1984.
-Grayer, named CEO in 1994, grew Kaplan's revenues from $80 million to $2.3 billion when he retired from the company in 2008.
+Grayer previously served as the chairman and CEO of Kaplan, Inc., a global education company and test prep provider that has been owned by Graham Holdings Company (formerly the Washington Post Company) since 1984.
+Grayer, named CEO in 1994, grew Kaplan's revenues from $80 million to $2.3 billion by the time he retired from the company in 2008.

+Early Life

+Jonathan was born on December 17, 1964 in Brooklyn, NY.
+He is the eldest son of Fern and David Grayer.
+His father, a gastroenterologist, was a medical intern at the time.
+His mother went on to become a therapist and college administrator.
+Jonathan grew up in Westport, CT where he attended Staples High School, playing basketball and tennis there.
+He went on to Harvard where he graduated magna cum laude with an A.B. in History from Harvard College in 1986 and earned an M.B.A. from Harvard Business School.